-In addition to the basic functions required for pulse width modulation, the UC3548 implements a patented technique of sensing secondary current from the primary side in an isolated buck derived converter.
-A current waveform synthesizer monitors switch current and simulates the inductor current downslope so that the complete current waveform can be constructed on the primary side without actual secondary side measurement.
-This information on the primary side is used by an average current mode control circuit to accurately limit maximum output current.
+In addition to the basic functions required for pulse width modulation, the UC1848 implements a patented technique of sensing secondary current in an isolated buck derived converter from the primary side.
+A Current Waveform Synthesizer monitors switch current and simulates the inductor current down slope so that the complete current waveform can be constructed on the primary side without actual secondary side measurement.
+This information on the primary side allows for full DC control of output current.

-The UC3548 circuitry includes a precision reference, a wide bandwidth error amplifier for average current control, an oscillator to generate the system clock, latching PWM comparator and logic circuits, and a high current output driver.
-The current error amplifier easily interfaces with an optoisolator from a secondary side voltage sensing circuit.
+The UC1848 circuitry includes a precision reference, a wide bandwidth Error Amplifier for average current control, an Oscillator to generate the system clock, latching PWM comparator and logic circuits, and a high current Output Driver.
+The Current Error Amplifier easily interfaces with an optoisolator from a secondary side voltage sensing circuit.

-A full featured undervoltage lockout (UVLO) circuit is contained in the UC3548.
+A full featured Under Voltage Lockout (UVLO) circuit is contained in the UC1848.
 UVLO monitors the supply voltage to the controller (VCC), the reference voltage (VREF), and the input line voltage (VIN).
 All three must be good before soft start commences.
-If either VCC or VIN is low, the supply current required by the chip is only 500μA and the output is actively held low.
+If either VCC or VIN is low, the supply current required by the chip is only 500μ A and the output is actively held low.